 **This post may have affiliate links, this means I may receive commissions if you choose to purchase through links I provide (at no extra cost to you).
 For more details, please see my Disclaimer**

-January is about renewal, and while I might be a bit late on this post, seeing as it’s February now, I did still want to share some of my favorite ways to stay organized.
+January is about renewal, and while I might be a bit late on this post, seeing as it’s February now, I did still want to share some of my favorite storage ideas.
 As I make a portion of my income from home, it’s very important for me to be organized.
-I am a very creative person, but I find that if I spend a little time organizing tasks and my workspace, it allows for more creativity because I’m not focused on cleaning stuff up.
-After all, it’s all ready to go!
+I am a very creative person, but if I spend a little time organizing tasks and my workspace, it allows for more creativity because I’m not focused on cleaning stuff up.
+After all, it’s ready to go!

 De-Clutter That Closet